Guilherme Leal: Biography

 Guilherme Leal was born in Santos (SP) in 1950.
-He is the youngest of four siblings and father of five.
+He is the youngest of four siblings and father of two.
 He holds a degree in Business Management from the University of São Paulo.

 Leal worked in financial institutions and at Ferrovia Paulista S.A.
 (Fepasa).
 In 1979, after leaving Fepasa, he became a partner at Natura, when it was a small cosmetics shop located at Rua Oscar Freire, in São Paulo.

 Alongside his partners, Luiz Seabra and Pedro Passos, Leal turned Natura into one of the biggest cosmetics companies in the world and a reference in sustainability.
 From the trio of founders, Leal was the one at the head of the initiative to invest in nature preservation and sustainable development, making the company adopt Brazilian biodiversity as a tool for cosmetics innovation and awareness about the Amazon.

 The company established itself in the country’s northern region in the early 2000s, when it introduced Ekos, a cosmetics line based on the use of ingredients from Brazilian biodiversity.
 Carbon neutral since 2007, the company created a program to channel investments into the Amazon in 2011.
 Natura has become a case study not just for using raw material extracted from the native forest, but also for doing so while valuing and rewarding forest communities.
 For Leal, “companies must be agents that promote broad transformation in society and not mere means of wealth generation (...).
 The value and longevity of any business are connected to their ability to contribute to the evolution of society and its sustainable development.”

 The businessman currently splits his time between philanthropic activities, other businesses, and investments, such as Dengo and Natura, where he has been co-chairman of the Board of Directors since 1998.
 Due to his work on sustainability, Leal is featured in the book Conversas com Líderes Sustentáveis (“Conversations with Sustainable Leaders”), in which he shares experiences and social and environmental stories.

 In 2006, when Leal was included on the Forbes list of billionaires, his net worth was estimated at USD 1.4 billion.
 Four years later, he was part of the group of 18 Brazilians on the list with a net worth of USD 2.1 billion.